ycodify-tech/public-documentation/src/pages/docs/project-schema/actions.md

 ![Image](/images/yc-web/read.png)

-And you can see the data in the table format.
-To do this, click on table button in lower right corner of the console response Você pode ver os dados em formato de tabela.
-Para isso, clique no botão de tabela no  da resposta do console
+You can also see the data in the table format.
+To do this, click on table button in lower right corner of the console response

 ![Image](/images/yc-web/read2.png)
 ![Image](/images/yc-web/read3.png)